-Pressing the card symbol to the left of the globe on the map screen will launch your card inventory.
+Pressing the card symbol to the left of the home icon on the map screen will launch your card inventory.
 Cards represent the characters you have recruited for your adventure that you can add to your party.
 Your Neopet, like others, is represented here as its own card.
-Space in this inventory is limited, but can be increased by earning experience in the game.
+Space in this inventory is limited, but can be increased by earning experience in the game or paying with Gems.
 You can tap on each individual card to read details about them.

 Each character has a variety of stats, shown on their cards:

 Attack - This is the base damage your character will do, multiplied by the bonus you get for spelling long words on the game board.

 Armor - This is how well your character will defend against the attacks of your enemies, reducing their damage.